linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/09 Empirical Evidence FX Rates.md

 9.6 Empirical tests of exchange rate models
 9.7 Exchange rate models: a forecasting analysis
-9.8 Explaining the poor results of exchange rate models 9.9 Te 'news' approach to modelling exchange rates 9.10 Te longer-run predictability of exchange rate movements 9.11 Modelling exchange rate expectations
+9.8 Explaining the poor results of exchange rate models 9.9 The 'news' approach to modelling exchange rates 9.10 The longer-run predictability of exchange rate movements 9.11 Modelling exchange rate expectations
 9.12 Empirical tests of di$erent expectations mechanisms 9.13 Alternative approaches to modelling exchange rates: the role of chartists and fundamentalists